eriklax/castaway/README.md

 execfile("/Users/erik/castaway/castfile.py")
 ```

-In `Finder`s context menu a new service is now available, select a file or folder and CastAway!
+In `Finder` a new context menu option is available, select a file or folder and CastAway!

 Running
 -------